MollDalian/ChatBot/replit.md

   - Updated `stream()` generator to return `AsyncGenerator[bytes, None]` instead of `Any`
   - Fixed `ChatMessage.chat_id` to use `Optional[str]` instead of `str = None`
   - **Architect-approved** for portfolio-grade code quality
-- **Deployment Configuration**:
-  - Changed deployment target from CloudRun to **Autoscale** for optimal FastAPI + React hosting
-  - Optimized for ~$1/month cost-effective hosting on Replit

 ### Previous Portfolio Enhancements
 - **Multi-Theme System**: